Tips and Tricks for Improving the Performance of Lazy Android Emulators

 observe improved performance

-Installing and Configuring Intel Hardware Accelerated Execution Manager (HAXM)
+Install and configure Intel Hardware Accelerated Execution Manager (HAXM).

 download Intel HAXM installer